yukikawana/vmonkvm/readme_en.txt

 this program is under GPL licence.

 src: source code files of VM on KVM
-DemoforComputer: Demo project of VM on KVM modified for J2SE. this demo decompresses the picture which is compressed as LZMA.
+Demo for desktop environment: Demo project of VM on KVM modified for J2SE. this demo decompresses the picture which is compressed as LZMA.

 How to run program:
 	use javaStack.StartVM(String class_name, String method_name, Object[] args, String scheme,boolean isInitializeStaticFields)